 Reading ain’t always a fun experience.
 Studying written material sometimes requires focus and perhaps even mental determination to parse dry, factual information.
 Here are some study tools to help get through such material in an effective way.

 Studying dry, written material can reduce even the most battle hardened student of any age to despondency.
 But in the interested of improving our knowledge and self development it is sometimes necessary to plough through such information and hopefully come out the other side a bit wiser.
-I found a few modern tools to be of benefit in this process for the most effective study.
+I found a few modern tools to be of benefit in this process.
 They can help get through material in a timely manner and ensure the most important items are noted for thorough understanding and internalisation.

 A Pomodoro App

 To maintain focus is it helpful to concentrate in short bursts, take a break and repeat.
 Such an approach is inherent in the Pomodoro method.
-This method proposes to focus on an activity for 25 minutes, take a break for 5 minutes and to follow with another 25 minute burst.
+This method proposes to focus on an activity for 25minutes, take a break for 5 minutes and to follow with another 25 minute burst.
 Time tracking can be done either with an app on your computer or mobile device or you can go old school with a kitchen timer.
-Either way, you trigger the timer, it counts down from 25 minutes and you focus intently during that time.
+Either way, you trigger the timer, it counts down from 25minuted and you focus intently during that time.

 This is helpful for study to inject a sense of urgency in getting through the material.
 There is no procrastination here.
 You see the pages before you and beside it the timer counting down!
 Even if the material cannot be finished inside the first 25 minutes this method can help focus one’s mind on the task at hand.

 Having triggered some action in getting through the material you now need to make consistent steady progress through the material.
 No going back, no losing position and ensuring appropriate time for it to be processed in your mind.
 Note the word processed, in this instance we need only understand the importance of the words/sentence/paragraph that is being covered but not necessarily having completely understood it nor memorised it.